Graduate

 Kailey Blunk

-Kailey Blunk is a first year Master's student at HSJMC.
-Her research involves diversity in media with emphasis on gender and sexuality representation, and social activist trends on social media.
-She received her BA in Communication Studies and Public Relations and minors in Gender & Sexuality Studies and Creative Writing in 2022 from Coe College in Cedar Rapids, Iowa.
-After graduating from her undergraduate program, she spent a year in grassroots marketing before starting her MA program here at the University of Minnesota.
+Kailey Blunk is a second year MA student at HSJMC.
+Her research interests include queer and feminist representation and messaging in digital media such as the portrayal and distribution of information of the HIV/AIDS crisis in scripted television.
+She received her BA in Communication Studies and Public Relations and minored in Gender & Sexuality Studies and Creative Writing in 2022 from Coe College in Cedar Rapids, Iowa.
+After graduating from her undergraduate program, she worked in grassroots marketing before starting the MA program here at the University of Minnesota.

 Adam Castella